z77177/LunaTV/README_EN.md

 - ✅ Persistent storage, data never lost
 - ✅ Free tier sufficient for personal use

+**⚠️ Important Notice**: After deployment completes, you need to set up an access domain (Domain) for the LunaTV service in Zeabur before you can access it in your browser.
+See the [Set Up Access Domain](#5-set-up-access-domain-required) step below for details.

 After clicking the button, just fill in the environment variables to complete deployment!
 See [Zeabur Deployment Guide](#️-zeabur-deployment-recommended) below for details.

 ---